 Your garden is also the perfect place for training and playing games with your pet, so be sure to try out Wag and Tone, these exercises will be a fun workout for both you and your dog, and they're a great bonding activity, too.

 Don't forget to include a few extras for yourself

 Even if your canine companion is your number one priority when designing your garden, you'll still want to include a few features to make your outside area a calming oasis for yourself.
 After all, our dogs are often highly attuned to our moods, so if you're feeling relaxed and at peace in the garden, then chances are your pooch will be relaxed as well.

 So, you'll want to furnish your garden with a few accessories that will help you to relax: windchimes and small running water features will bring soothing noises into your space that both you and your dog can enjoy.
 You'll also need to create a comfortable seating area, complete with a cosy cushion or two.
-A reclining deck chair, like this assortment of comfy sun-loungers from Wyevale, will give you somewhere to sit back and relax as your dog enjoys their new pet-friendly garden.
+A reclining deck chair will give you somewhere to sit back and relax as your dog enjoys their new pet-friendly garden.
 Just watch out, as you might find your furry friend tries to join you!